HeinrichLowe/NSN-Back/README.md

 - Or just press 'F5' and select 'FastAPI' to launch and debug a FastAPI web application.

-You can open [http://localhost:8000/test](http://localhost:8000/test) to verify if the server started correctly.
+You can open [http://localhost:8000/ping](http://localhost:8000/ping) to verify if the server started correctly.

+## Please note

+It is within my knowledge that 'dead code' (commented-out, unnecessary code) exists; it is there solely to guide and assist me with future updates.

+However, as the code is updated and that assistance is no longer needed, this 'dead code' will obviously be removed accordingly.

+Thank you for your understanding.